lxdock/lxdock/docs/conf.rst

     - name: test03
       image: debian/jessie

-This section contains a list of all configuration options supported by Nomad files.
+This section contains a list of all configuration options supported by LXDock files.

 containers
 ----------